fqez/bootcamp_100/README.md

  ### Repo structure 🔱

- The `main` branch will contain the basic structure of each daywork, but it's just the scafolding for the work itself.
+ The `Day-0` tag will contain the basic structure of each daywork, but it's just the scafolding for the work itself.

 <!-- This is for https://tree.nathanfriend.io/ edition